There’s More Than One Way Home

 “Thank you, dear.”

-Emily was the alpha female of my Gal Pal Gang, four little girls who had attached themselves to me in first grade when Jack joined the school.
+Emily was the alpha female of my Gal Pal Gang, four little girls who had attached themselves to me in kindergarten when Jack joined the school.
 Her mother, another chaperone, was next to her, and she shot me a venomous look.

 I avoided her by turning to Jack.
-“Can you do some coloring first, hon?”
+“Can you do some coloring first, hon?
+Just a couple of minutes.”

 “I have to go.
 Go…”